oracle-livelabs/common/gitlab-workshop/compute/compute.md

 ## Task 7: Create Compute for GitLab Runner

 Use the same process to create another compute instance for GitLab Runner Installation.
 Instance with 2 OCPUs and 16GB of RAM should be sufficient for the installation to succeed.
 After successful creation of the compute, we should have two compute instances up and running.
-GitLab software will be installed and configured on the compute named *gitlab*, whereas compute named *runner* will be used in following labs.
+GitLab software will be installed and configured on the compute named *gitlab*, whereas compute named *runner* will be used to install GitLab Runner.

   | Hostname | VCN Subnet | OCPUs | Memory (GB) |
   | --- | --- | --- | --- |